kodecocodes/swift-algorithm-club/Dijkstra Algorithm/README.md

 Great, now our graph is initialized and we can pass it to the Dijkstra's algorithm.

-But before we will go through all process side by side let me explain how algorithm works.
+But before we will go through all process side by side read this explanation.
 The algorithm repeats following cycle until all vertices are marked as visited.
 Cycle:
 1. From the non-visited vertices the algorithm picks a vertex with the shortest path length from the start (if there are more than one vertex with the same shortest path value, then algorithm picks any of them)